Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-From September 2018 to December 2018, gross job gains from opening and expanding private-sector establishments in Kansas totaled 69,167, while gross job losses from closing and contracting private-sector establishments numbered 61,579, the U.S. Bureau of Labor Statistics reported today.
-Assistant Commissioner for Regional Operations Stanley W. Suchman noted that the difference between the number of gross job gains and the number of gross job losses yielded a net employment gain of 7,588.
-During the previous quarter, gross job gains exceeded gross job losses by 2,631.
+From September 2021 to December 2021, gross job gains from opening and expanding private-sector establishments were 85,507 in Kansas, while gross job losses from closing and contracting private-sector establishments in Kansas were 59,413, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Michael Hirniak noted that the difference between the number of gross job gains and the number of gross job losses yielded a net employment gain of 26,094 jobs in the private sector during the fourth quarter of 2021.
+During the previous quarter, gross job gains exceeded gross job losses by 68.
+(See chart 1.)

-The Business Employment Dynamics release for First Quarter 2019 is scheduled to be released on Wednesday, October 30, 2019.
+The Business Employment Dynamics for First Quarter 2022 are scheduled to be released on Wednesday, October 26, 2022.

 Technical Note